Sly Cakes are a sweet pastry with a filling of spiced dried fruit. They are a traditional recipe from the North East of England.

 Digging further I found out that sly cakes can be found in Lancashire, Yorkshire, Cumbia and Durham.
 There are various fillings.
 Traditionally currants, butter and sugar are used but there are also variants that use figs.

-Sly cakes are baked in a tin or in many Tyneside kitchens an old dinner plate was used.
+Sly cakes are baked in a tin and in many Tyneside kitchens an old dinner plate was used.
 Sly cakes are thought to be named because they have an plain boring appearance on the outside but when you bite into them you discover the rich filling within.
 They are also known as Cheats cakes in some places.

 Whilst finding out about their history I also found out that there was a link between the town of South Shields, the American Civil War and sly cakes.
 The story begins in the 19th Century when a Scottish family called Chisholm came to South Shields from America.
 The family ran a bakery in Thrift Street near the docks.
 The daughter, Margaret often helped out in the bakery and became interested in a young man, William Whitfield, who lived further up the street.